 There is no reference to Esau because he did not inherit the promise (He 12:16).

 the heirs with him of the same promise;

 The promise to Abraham extended to Isaac and Jacob; they inherited his promise.
 This was the beginning of a theocratic kingdom, a nation that ruled for God.

 God honors persistent faith.

-Even when Abraham entered Caanan and received the promise of his inheritance, he did not immediately possess the land.
+Even when Abraham entered Canaan and received the promise of his inheritance, he did not immediately possess the land.
 It was his only by promise, not by possession.
-Yet this patriarch continued to believe that God would give them the entire territory of Caanan.
+Yet this patriarch continued to believe that God would give them the entire territory of Canaan.
 He and his family continued as nomads by faith until that time.

 Those who operate on God’s principles know that He will be true to His Word.
 They may not know at a point of difficulty where God will lead them, but they trust Him through it all.
 This is persistent faith.

-It is imperative that when a person comes in confrontation with God that there is a response.
+It is imperative that, when a person comes in confrontation with God, there is a response.
 He cannot continue with his life as before this experience.

 The Christian has an inheritance, but we do not enter it until a future point (1 Pe 1:4).
 God leaves us on earth to fight the fight of faith.
 We are to “walk by faith and not by sight” (2 Co 5:7).